prabago/refarch-caseinc-app/docs/icp/README.md

 To expose the application to the other components deployed into the cluster we need to declare a service. `Services` group a set of pods and provide network connection to these pods for other services in the cluster without exposing the actual private IP address of each pod.
 As Pods are ephemeral in nature, resources like IP addresses allocated to it cannot be static.
 You can use Kubernetes services to make an app available to other pods inside the cluster or to expose an app to the internet or private network.
 This a decoupling capability.
 Each Service also gets an IP address (known as ClusterIP), which is routable only inside the cluster.
 A Service does the load balancing while selecting the Pods for forwarding the data/traffic.
 It uses the label to get the pods (see the declaration `spec.selector.app` below).

-The templates/service.yaml was create by the command `helm create caseportal`.
+The templates/service.yaml was create by the command `helm create casewebportal`.
 ```yaml
 spec:
   type: {{ .Values.service.type }}